Itinerary

 With an afternoon departure, there’s plenty of time for a morning excursion, so stretch out the final hours of your Bermuda cruise itinerary accordingly.
 Take the 20-minute ferry to the City of Hamilton, the island’s business centre and capital.

 The loop around Front Street to Queen Street to Reid Street forms the main shopping route for your island souvenirs.
-Grab a coffee at Rock Island that's made from beans roasted in-house and freshly baked pastries before browsing the shops.
-Discover classic Bermuda style at The English Sports Shop, vivid t-shirts at Flying Colours, hand-painted ceramics and glassware at The Island Shop and a pink-sand charm from Alexandra Mosher Studio’s flagship boutique.
+Grab a cup of joe at Rock Island Coffee – it’s made from beans roasted in-house – and snack on freshly baked pastries before browsing the shops.
+Discover classic Bermuda style at The English Sports Shop, vivid T-shirts at Flying Colours, hand-painted ceramics and glassware at The Island Shop, and a pink-sand charm from Alexandra Mosher or ocean-inspired blue jewellery from Davidrose

 A couple are standing in a store shopping.

-Find a table on the terrace of the Pickled Onion for a quick lunch of Bermuda Fish Chowder served with a dash of black rum and sherry peppers while you look out on Hamilton Harbour.
-To follow, order the Bermuda Rockfish tacos or the Dockyard Brewing Co. beer-battered fish and chips and wash it all down with the microbrewery’s local beers – the Somers Amber Ale is a popular English bitter style – or a traditional Dark ‘n Stormy.
+On Front Street, find a table on the terrace of the Pickled Onion for a quick lunch.
+Start with the Bermuda Fish Chowder, served with a dash of black rum and sherry peppers, while you look out on Hamilton Harbour.
+Then, order the Bermuda Rockfish tacos or the Dockyard Brewing Co. beer-battered fish and chips and wash it all down with the microbrewery’s local beers – the Somers Amber Ale is a popular English bitter style – or a traditional Dark ‘n Stormy.

 Catch the fast ferry back to Dockyard, your final on-island cruise before Bermuda calls again next year.